AaltoFablab/aaltofablab-site/_events/2019-01-22-fab-academy-fridays.md

   - "#cad"
 ---

-Join Fab Academy Fridays at the Aalto Fablab and learn in parallel with the Fab Academy!
+Join Fab Academy Thursdays at the Aalto Fablab and learn in parallel with the Fab Academy!
 You will learn web basics, git version control, cad modelling, pcb design and production, cnc milling and more.
 Get introduced and join Fab Academy at the Aalto Fablab next year!